smartalgorithm/darkjpeg.github.io/NOTES.md

 ### Deniable encryption

 Data can be injected in a container in three ways: using the join method, using the steg method and using them both simultaneously.
-This gives an ability to join fake secret data to the already encoded by the steg method image containing the real secret content.
+This gives an ability to join fake secret data to an already encoded by the steg method image containing real secret content.
 Deniable encryption allows an encrypted message to be decrypted to different sensible plaintexts, depending on the key used.
 This allows one to have plausible deniability if compelled to give up the encryption key.

 ### Server-less